anilaga1982/nobiouswebsite-content-ops-starter/content/pages/index.md

         type: Link
     media:
       url: /images/main-hero.svg
-      altText: Unblock your team boost your time to production preview
+      altText: Empower your team and accelerate your path to production with Nobious.
       elementId: ''
       type: ImageBlock
     badge: